What Does A Dragon Tattoo Symbolize?

 Dragon Tattoo Meanings Across Various Cultures

-Though dragon mythology originated in the East, many cultures all over the world have taken on the concept of the dragon and came up with their own meaning for the representation of the creature.
+Though dragon mythology originated in the East, many cultures all over the world have taken on the concept of the dragon and come up with their own meaning for the representation of the creature.

 Let’s take a look at what dragons mean to different cultures, including ancient cultures, around the world: